joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 3. **Modularization:** Functions like `greet_user()` and `perform_calculation()` can be developed and tested independently, promoting modular code design.

-4. **Testability:** The `main()` function becomes a natural entry point for testing since it orchestrates the program's execution.
+4. **Testability:** The `main()` function becomes a natural logic for testing since it orchestrates the program's execution.

-## Documenting Functions <hr>
+## Documenting Functions

+---

 In Python, documenting functions is a good practice to enhance code readability and provide valuable information about the purpose and usage of a function.
 This is commonly done using a docstring, which is a string literal placed as the first statement in a function.

 ### Using Docstrings

-A docstring is delimited by three single or double quotes (''' or """) and is placed immediately after the function definition.
+A docstring is delimited by three single or double quotes (`'''` or `"""`) and is placed immediately after the function definition.
 It serves as a concise yet informative description of what the function does, what parameters it expects, and what it returns.

-Example:

 {% highlight python %}
 def hello(name):